-I enjoy the holidays but I am somewhat relieved that the new school year is just around the corner.
-Four boys at home for nearly seven weeks certainly tests your patience and I have definitely run out of ideas to keep them busy and active without depleting all our financial resources.
+I enjoy the holidays but with 4 boys at home I have definitely run out of ideas to keep them busy and active without depleting all our financial resources.

 Certainly the emergence of a hormonal teenager is becoming quite evident in our household.
 As our kids are all close in age, the sooner we find a way to cope with the moody, uncommunicative self-absorbed individual that we struggle to recognise as our son the better.